david4096/pfda2dockstore/README.md

 Export precisionFDA apps to Dockstore

+Be sure to set these variables in your environment:

+* PFDA_TOKEN
+* GITHUB_TOKEN

 ## Main Script - pfda2dockstore

 For example, to export [vcf-comparison](https://precision.fda.gov/apps/app-BqB9XZ8006ZZ2g5KzGXP3fpq) and save it in Github at [pfda2dockstore](https://github.com/pfda2dockstore) and Quay.io organization [pfda2dockstore](https://quay.io/organization/pfda2dockstore):